Performance of an LYSO-Based Active Converter for a Conversion Spectrometer aiming for 52.8 MeV photon detection in Future $\mu^+ \to e^+ \gamma$ Search Experiments: Measurement of LYSO performance with an electron beam

 \newcounter{rowno} {\Roman{rowno}} [1]{ \refstepcounter{rowno} (\therowno) } [1]{(\ref{#1})}

-In this series of tests, the LYSO performance was measured in different configurations combining various crystal thicknesses, SiPM models, and readout schemes.
-The tested configurations presented in this paper are summarized in \tabref{tab:Configurations}, together with the year in which each beam test was conducted.
+Throughout this series of tests, the performance of the prototypes was evaluated in various configurations, combining different crystal thicknesses, SiPM models, and readout schemes.
+The configurations discussed in this paper are summarized in \tabref{tab:Configurations}, along with the year in which each beam test was conducted.